The Third Reich 'n Roll: Concept

 According to the album's original liner notes, entitled "Why do the Residents hate the Beatles?" (in reference to the cover art of their previous album Meet the Residents), the Third Reich 'n' Roll is a commentary on how "rock and roll has brainwashed the youth of the world."

 None of the songs are named anywhere on the album; some are obvious, while others are either unrecognizable or played simultaneously.
-Notable selections include "Land of a Thousand Dances", "Double Shot (of My Baby's Love)", "Papa's Got a Brand New Bag" (sung in German), "Wipe Out", "96 Tears", "Yummy Yummy Yummy", and "Hey Jude" (paired with "Sympathy for the Devil").
+Notable selections include "In-A-Gadda-Da-Vida", "Land of a Thousand Dances", "Double Shot (of My Baby's Love)", "Papa's Got a Brand New Bag" (sung in German), "Wipe Out", "96 Tears", "Yummy Yummy Yummy", and "Hey Jude" (paired with "Sympathy for the Devil").

 The Residents would later record a cover of another Rolling Stones song, "(I Can't Get No) Satisfaction", and release it as a single to promote the album.
 Originally a limited edition, it would be re-released in 1978 to capitalize on the group's unexpected success on the British new wave charts.

 Release history

 In 1980, a Third Reich 'n' Roll Collector's Box was produced in a limited edition of 30 copies, of which 25 were released.
 These came with a hand-pressed red-marbled vinyl edition of the record with silk-screened sleeve and labels, in a velvet-lined black wooden box with a sliding panel featuring hand-screened version of the cover art.
 Also enclosed were two lithographs by Irene Dogmatic, signed and numbered.
 The entire box was enclosed in a drawstring bag made from a piece of Christo's Running Fence.

-Due to controversy regarding the album's Nazi themes, the album was banned in Germany (in which Nazi imagery is illegal).
-In 1981, the album was repressed for German export with a heavily censored cover.

 The 1993 CD reissue by Euro Ralph included brand new cover art, featuring Adolf Hitler holding a carrot and Madonna holding a Resident eyeball head.
 All swastikas were eliminated from this version of the cover.

 A special-edition hardcover containing all the original artwork and promotional photos was released on Mute Records in September 2005.

-The album was reissued in 2018 as part of the Residents' pREServed remaster campaign, featuring contemporary singles, live performances, and a number of previously unheard outtakes.
+The album was reissued in 2018 as part of the Residents' "pREServed" remaster campaign, featuring contemporary singles, live performances, and a number of previously unheard outtakes.
 This reissue also featured a newly updated cover design, derived from the censored German version.

 Reception

-In the December 31, 1977 issue of Sounds magazine, Jon Savage described the album as "Funny – and frightening."
-Peter Silverton described the album as the Residents' "one unqualified masterpiece," and the best party game of the Seventies.
-FACT magazine ranked the album #70 on their Top 100 Albums of the 1970s, calling it "the precursor for everything from the KLF to Matmos, the Church of the SubGenius to the Fall."
+In the December 31, 1977, issue of Sounds, Jon Savage described the album as "Funny – and frightening."
+Peter Silverton described the album as the Residents' "one unqualified masterpiece," and "the best party game of the Seventies."
+Fact ranked the album at No. 70 on their Top 100 Albums of the 1970s, calling it "the precursor for everything from the KLF to Matmos, the Church of the SubGenius to the Fall."